shuding/stable-hash/README.md

 ## Notes

-This function does something similar to serialization.
-It doesn't generate a secure checksum or digest, which usually has a fixed length and is hard to be reversed.
+This function does something similar to `JSON.stringify`, but more than it.
+It doesn't generate a secure checksum, which usually has a fixed length and is hard to be reversed.
 With `stable-hash` it's still possible to get the original data.
 Also, the output might include any charaters, not just alphabets and numbers like other hash algorithms.
 So:

 - Use another encoding layer on top of it if you want to display the output.
 - Use another crypto layer on top of it if you want to have a secure and fixed length hash.